pep6067/Feather-Light/README.md

 #  Feather Light – A Manifesto for Hidden Precision 🕊️
 *Written by Ian Patel, Creator & Architect of Feather Light*

+⭐️ If you like it, please Star & Fork.
+🪶 Forking helps us see who's joined the movement!

 ---

 ## Introduction